 FOUNDING LAW & PURPOSE

-The Preparatory and Professional School of Fine Arts of Panormos Tinos was established in 1955 under Law 3136/1955, in Pyrgos, on Tinos island, a village which bred many artists and has a long-standing tradition in fine arts and particularly in marble craftsmanship.
+The Preparatory and Professional School of Fine Arts of Panormos Tinos was established in 1955 under Law 3136/1955 in Pyrgos Tinos, a village with a long-standing tradition in fine arts particularly in marble craftsmanship and has produced many artists.
+The school was renamed as the Higher School of Fine Arts & Marble Craftsmanship Panormos Tinos in 2025 under Law 5179/2025.

-The School was created with the aspiration to preserve and perpetuate the tradition of marble craftsmanship, and to rescue, cultivate and develop the artistic talent of young individuals.
-The aims of the School are to provide students with professional training in the field of Marble Craftsmanship, and to prepare the students who have exceptional artistic talent in order to continue their education at the Athens School of Fine Arts, as stipulated in Article 1, Paragraph 2 of Law 3136/1955.
-A unique feature of the School is, that each school year the two highest-ranking graduates may enroll directly in the Athens or Thessaloniki School of Fine Arts, without undergoing entrance examinations.
+The school was created with the aspiration to preserve and perpetuate the tradition of marble craftsmanship and to cultivate and develop the artistic talent of young individuals.
+The aims of the school are to provide students with professional training in the field of marble craftsmanship and to prepare students who have exceptional artistic talent to continue their studies at university education institutions in related artistic fields (such as the Athens School of Fine Arts, or the Department of Visual and Applied Arts of Aristotle University of Thessaloniki or other university departments or faculties specializing in fine arts in Greece).
+Graduates of the school are also eligible for admission to university education institutions in related artistic disciplines corresponding to their degree title, following their successful participation in placement examinations in accordance with Law 3404/2005 (A’ 260).

 DEVELOPMENT